boatnoah/bio200-project/README.md

-# Is the last of us possible?
+# Is the Last Of Us possible?